Faculty Mentor Program

 - To create opportunities for maintaining a broad network of professional colleagues

-- Complete a mentor orientation
+- Attend a mentor orientation (as schedules allow)

-- Meet throughout the academic year
+- Meet regularly (monthly) throughout the academic year

 - Commit to the program for one academic year